hsweet/music-chart-tools/README.md

 # music-chart-tools

-Tools for managing LilyPond files and pdf charts
+Tools for managing LilyPond files and pdf music charts

 ## Included tools

--setlist to make setlists
+- setlist.py to make setlists from a selection of pdf files
--fourbar  print first four bars of LilyPond files -klezapp  tranpose ly files to Bb and Eb, send to gdrive
+- fourbar.py to prints first four bars of a set of LilyPond files
+- klezapp.py to tranpose .ly files to Bb and Eb, and bass clef, and send to gdrive

+setlist and klezapp are working, fourbar is still in development.